Welcome to SI Winchester and District

 Welcome to the website of Soroptimist International (SI) Winchester and District.
 Our club consists of a group of 21 friendly, lively and energetic women from all walks of life and of all ages who work together using our various skills and talents to make a difference to the lives of others.
 We do this through awareness-raising, lobbying, practical help and fund-raising.

-Formed in 1962, we meet twice each month, once for a club meeting at the Holiday Inn Winchester and on the second occasion socially, either for a supper with a speaker at the same venue, a fundraising event, or just a convivial get-together to which friends and partners are also invited.
+Formed in 1962, we meet twice each month, once for a club meeting (latterly on zoom) and on the second occasion socially, either for a supper with a speaker, a fundraising event, or just a convivial get-together to which friends and partners are also invited.

 Beyond our own club, members value the global network of Soroptimist clubs giving opportunities to travel, meet like-minded women and share ideas across the world.

 We work hard to improve the lot of women and girls worldwide and we always manage to fuel our efforts with fun, food, and friendship.

 CLUB PROJECTS 2023-24

 Every year the club selects projects to support to focus the efforts of smaller project groups.